randlab/geone/README.md

    - other classical geostatistical tools (two-point statistics analysis (covariance, variogram, connectivity) / simulation (SGS, SIS) / estimation (kriging))

 ## Installation
+*Note: package for python 3*

-To install the package: `python3 -m pip install .`
+To install the package: `python -m pip install .`

-To uninstall the package: `python3 -m pip uninstall -y geone`
+To uninstall the package: `python -m pip uninstall -y geone`

 ## Requirements
 The following python packages are used by 'geone':